-Who is at fault in a side swipe accident?
+Who is at fault in a sideswipe accident?

 The car that leaves its lane of travel is usually the one that is at fault for causing the sideswipe accident .
 The two most common types of sideswipe accidents occur when changing lanes and when merging.
+This article will address who is at fault in a car accident when changing lanes.

-What is a sideswipe accident?
+What determines fault in a car accident?

 How does an insurance company decide who was at fault?